qedpi/novelty-project/habits-project.md

 ### Learning
 * Speak Mandarin with Parents
-* learn / understand better a new word
+* learn / understand better a new word, using synonym discrimination & pronounciations

 ## Bad Habits
 ### Nicknames, as no one wants to list bad habits